Create Multiple Benefits through Equitable Climate Action

 - Develop a 100% renewable framework and policy for Miami-Dade County that is co-created with the public.
 The framework should address opportunities to create multiple benefits and lower emissions, such as improved public transit, eliminating disproportionate energy burdens, and small business support in our neighborhoods most heavily impacted by inequities.

-Primary Partners: Community Leadership on the Environment Advocacy and Resilience (CLEAR) program alumni, Miami Climate Alliance, The Miami Foundation, Florida International University, Florida Clinicians for Climate Action, Sierra Club Miami Group, Florida Rising, University of Miami Abess Center, WeCount!, TAPARI, The Nature Conservancy, Konscious Kontractors, and the CLEO Institute.
+Primary Partners: Community Leadership on the Environment Advocacy and Resilience (CLEAR) program alumni, Miami Climate Alliance, The Miami Foundation, Florida International University, Florida Clinicians for Climate Action, Sierra Club Miami Group, Florida Rising, University of Miami Abess Center, WeCount!, TAPARI, The Nature Conservancy, Konscious Kontractors, the CLEO Institute, and Earthjustice.